aazibch/natours/README.md

 A full-stack application for a fictional touring company called Natours.
 No payment system implementation yet, as Stripe doesn't accept accounts from Pakistan.

+## Demo

+The demo can be accessed at https://natours-production-app.up.railway.app/

+You can login using the following credentials.

+Email: loulou@example.com

+Password: samplepassword123

 ## Scripts

 Install the required dependencies: